International Mathematical Olympiad selection process: The Philippines

 The selection process starts with the Philippine Mathematical Olympiad (PMO), which includes a qualifying stage, an area stage, and a national stage.
 The National Finalists (roughly the top twenty) of the PMO will be invited to a two-month training camp.
 The top students (at most six) in the selection tests given during this training camp will make up the IMO team.

 Poland

-In Poland the selection is based on the results of the Polish Mathematical Olympiad (Olimpiada Matematyczna), which includes a qualifying stage, a regional stage, and a national stage.
+In Poland the selection is based on the results of the Polish Mathematical Olympiad, which includes a qualifying stage, a regional stage, and a national stage.
 Top 6 students of the national stage qualify to the IMO.
 In case of a draw, either the results of a regional stage or the run-off during a training camp for the IMO can be used.

 Portugal

 In Portugal, there are four selection steps.
 The three first are the exams of the Portuguese Mathematics Olympiad and the last is composed of several exams made by Projecto Delfos, who also prepares the students for international competitions.